 Tenali Rama Story: The Biggest Fool Of The Year

 Tenali Rama was known for his sense of humor.
 In fact, King Sri Krishnadevaraya used to enjoy his witty remarks even when they were targeted at him.
-Here is one such story about Tenali Rama and an Arab horse.
+Here is one of the most interesting Tenali Rama stories for kids.
+It is about Tenali Rama and an Arab horse.

 Sri Krishnadevaraya was said to be fond of horses.
 He used to have a fine collection of them in his stables and would always look to add rare breeds from across the world to his collection.